 1.6.1 Setting Pipelines

-Pipelines are configured entirely via the fly CLI.
-There is no GUI.
+Pipelines are configured entirely via the fly CLI or the set_pipeline step.
+There is no GUI for configuring pipelines.

 fly set-pipeline